 The hotel is located in the heart of Szczecin, overlooking one of the city's attractions, the medieval cathedral of St. James, which with its history and beauty has been attracting tourists for years.
 The hotel is also in the vicinity of the Pomeranian Dukes' Castle, which is one of the main cultural attractions as well as of the Old Town, which combines traditional architecture with modern facilities.
 Guests at the hotel are both business and leisure customers both from Poland and abroad, for whom Szczecin, with its wealth of natural and man-made assets, is a city well worth a visit.
 The Campanile Hotel Szczecin offers accommodation in the very heart of the city.

-The restaurant is an ideal place both for friends and business people to meet.
+We have 85 rooms for our guests, equipped with tea and coffee making facilities, a work area and free Wi-Fi internet access.
 The hotel is accessible for disabled people.
 West Pomeranian University of Technology, Szczecin.
 West Pomeranian Business School.
 Szczecin University (UNIWERSYTET SZCZECIŃSKI) Akademia Sztuki w Szczecinie (Szczecin Art Academy)